medialab/minet/docs/cli.md

 Getting timestamp and date from tweet url or id.

 positional arguments:
+  value_or_column_name        Single tweet url or id to process or name of the
-  column                      Name of the CSV column containing tweet urls or
+                              CSV column containing tweet urls or ids when using -i/--input.
-                              ids or a single tweet url or id. file                        CSV file containing the tweet urls or ids.

 optional arguments:
   --timezone TIMEZONE         Timezone for the date, for example 'Europe/Paris'.
                               Default to UTC.
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output
                               (separated by `,`).
+  -i INPUT, --input INPUT     CSV file containing all the tweet urls or ids you
+                              want to process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.